-NOTE: When collecting data, the computer takes the zero position to be the position the pendulum is in when the botton is pressed.
+NOTE: When collecting data, the computer takes the zero position to be the position the pendulum is in when the percent button is pressed.
 Zero should be the pendulum's equilibrium position, so throughout this experiment you should follow these steps when collecting data:

-- Make sure the pendulum is motionless at its equilibrium position. - Hit the Local button, and wait briefly until data collection begins. - Move the pendulum away from equilibrium and release it. - You may need to hit the STOP button after collecting data
+- Make sure the pendulum is motionless at its equilibrium position. - Hit the D collect button, and wait briefly until data collection begins. - Move the pendulum away from equilibrium and release it. - You may need to hit the STOP button after collecting data

-Feel free to try hitting the product button when the pendulum is already in motion, or displaced from equilibrium, to observe the problem we're trying to avoid with the steps above.
+Feel free to try hitting the D collect button when the pendulum is already in motion, or displaced from equilibrium, to observe the problem we're trying to avoid with the steps above.

-- 2. Measure the mass of the black rod without the screw and the mass of each of the two brass masses including their screws. - 3.
-The rod should be attached to the rotary motion sensor with the screw passing through the hole at the center of the rod.
+- 2. The rod should be attached to the rotary motion sensor with the screw passing through the hole at the center of the rod.
 Make sure the screw is holding the rod securely in place, and that the rod does not slip as it oscillates.
-Mount one of the brass masses on the rod and position it 8 cm from the center of the rod.
+Mount one of the brass masses on the rod and position it a few cm from the center of the rod.
 The other mass will not be used in this part.
-When you stop the rod from moving it should have an equilibrium position where the rod is vertical. - 4.
+When you stop the rod from moving it should have an equilibrium position where the rod is vertical. - 3.
 Measure the period of the rod's oscillations.
 The period is the time it takes to go through one complete cycle.
 Any of the graphs can be used to measure the period.
 To increase the accuracy of your measurement you can find the time it takes for N oscillations and divide that by N. An easy way to measure period is to use the "X=" button, which will give you the time for any point on the graph.